How to Convert Figma to Code: React, HTML, Vue, and JS

 </style>

-Enhance user interaction by implementing reactivity and event handling within Vue components.
-Vue’s reactive data binding and event system make creating dynamic and responsive interfaces easy.
+Enhance user interaction by implementing Vue component reactivity and event handling.
+Vue’s reactive data binding and event system make it easy to create dynamic, responsive interfaces.

 <!– Example Vue component: Button.vue –>